cgbartnik/comparison_between_visual_saliency_maps_of_CNN_and_those_of_human_beings/README.md

 [Google Colaboratory]:https://colab.research.google.com/drive/1uFKK00fDlxtTfBLNjLTpDl37Vs5HgGwo?usp=sharing

+!!
+Right now only the Google Colab Version is available!!

 ## About the repo (under construction)

 This repo contain the different notebooks to run & reproduce the results from the master thesis: